what-is-devops-automation

 2. Continuous Integration (CI): Developers integrate their code changes daily into a shared repository.
 CI servers (e.g., Jenkins, GitLab CI) then automatically trigger build processes to compile the code, run automated tests, and generate artefacts for deployment.

 3. Continuous Deployment (CD): Once code changes pass the CI stage, automated deployment pipelines orchestrate the deployment process to various environments, such as development, testing, staging, and production.
-Containerisation platforms like Docker and orchestration tools like Kubernetes simplify the deployment of applications across different environments.
+Containerisation, using platforms like Docker, and containerisation services, along with orchestration tools like Kubernetes, simplify the deployment of applications across different environments.

 4. Monitoring and feedback: Continuous monitoring tools (e.g., Prometheus, Grafana) monitor application performance, infrastructure metrics, and user feedback in real-time.
 This feedback loop provides valuable insights into the health and performance of deployed applications, enabling teams to iterate and improve rapidly.